-Foreign missionaries were active in the country and operated freely.
+Foreign Christian missionaries were active in the country and operated freely.

 The government continued to enforce a ban that prohibits bakeries from operating on Sunday to comply with the constitution's prohibition of commercial activity on the Sabbath.
 By special permit, the government continued to allow hotels and resorts to operate on Sunday for tourists.
-The Forum of Church Leaders continued to expresses concern about the exemption for hotels and resorts.
+These special permits are granted by the minister of police in accordance with the set requirements.
+The Forum of Church Leaders continued to express concern about the exemption for hotels and resorts.